odddollar/Shera-fanfiction-database/README.md

 ## Running locally

-On the off chance someone wants to run this locally, ensure Docker is installed and added to the system ```PATH``` (if on Windows) and the Docker service is running.

 The app needs to be started once and shutdown to allow Postgres to create the database in a Docker Volume.

 To get the app working properly, run: